 - your baby has fluid or a temporary blockage in their ear.

+If there isn’t a clear response from one or both ears, the AOAE test may be repeated or the AABR test will be carried out.
+The AABR test involves placing three small sensors on your baby’s head and playing gentle clicking noises through soft headphones.
+This test takes between 5 and 15 minutes.
 All babies who have been in a Special Care Baby Unit (SCBU) for 48 hours or longer, or where there is a known risk of them having a hearing loss, will have both tests done.

 Depending on the results, further tests may be needed.

-In the UK the newborn hearing screening service is expected to meet a set of quality standards that records how many babies are tested, how many are referred to audiology for further testing and how many babies are identified as deaf following screening.
+In the UK, the newborn hearing screening service is expected to meet a set of quality standards that records how many babies are tested, how many are referred to audiology for further testing and how many babies are identified as deaf following screening.